 Live observation of Endothelial to Mesenchymal Transition.

-ESR13 will design a dedicated live-imaging solution based on cutting-edge technologies to study EndoMT and cell-cell interactions in controlled conditions of cell growth, maintenance and medium injection/change over a long period of time.
+We will design a dedicated live-imaging solution based on cutting-edge technologies to study EndoMT and cell-cell interactions in controlled conditions of cell growth, maintenance and medium injection/change over a long period of time.

-Profile of applicants: Background in mecatronics and/or microfluidic engineering.
+Preferred profile of applicants: Background in mecatronics and/or microfluidic engineering.

 To design a high-resolution imaging solution to image early stages mesenchymal transition using a combination of markers